 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Diegesis in The Wicker Man.
 Some of the music assessed in the last section raised further questions besides their thematic and narrative content.
 Though this element was an important part of the analysis, another aspect almost appeared to be ignored; that of the diegesis of such performances. … Continue reading The Music of Folk Horror – Part 5 (The Wicker Man’s Diegesis).

 Part 1.
 Part 2.
 Part 3.
 Narrative Functionality.
-"Significantly, both for The Jazz Singer and the musical genre as a whole, much of the film's meaning is encoded in its music..."
-(Mundy, p.46, 1999).
-The music of The Wicker Man, while having few boundaries in terms of the effect of its various functions on its … Continue reading The Music of Folk Horror – Part 4 (The Wicker Man’s Narrative Functionality).
+The music of The Wicker Man, while having few boundaries in terms of the effect of its various functions on its narrative content, is split into several different types.
+For this section, the specific type of music to be looked at is the folk song; a form … Continue reading The Music of Folk Horror – Part 4 (The Wicker Man’s Narrative Functionality).